-- It did not address current technology with respect to communications, furniture design, and security; - It contained interior design information which overlapped and conflicted with the criteria contained in UFC 3-120-10, Interior Design; and - It was limited to Navy criteria.
+- It did not address current technology with respect to communications, furniture design, and security; - It contained interior design information which overlapped and conflicted with the criteria contained in UFC 3-120-10, Interior Design; - It was limited to Navy criteria; and - This change contains requirements for Administration Facilities that are specifically designated as austere by CNIC.
+The requirements are located in an appendix to this document.